Solanum lycopersicum

 Avoiding swings from bone-dry to sopping-wet is more important than hitting a perfect volume.
 Big swings make skins split and flavor wash out, especially on cherry types that already produce faster than slower crops like eggplant in the same bed.

-Aiming for a slightly acidic pH 6.0-6.8 keeps key nutrients available.
-Simple test kits or extension lab tests help you correct extremes before planting, so you are not trying to fix deficiencies mid-season with constant feeding.
+A slightly acidic pH 6.0-6.8 keeps key nutrients available.
+Simple test kits or extension lab tests help you correct extremes before planting, so you are not chasing deficiencies mid-season with constant feeding.

 Mounding soil into raised rows or using framed raised beds solves heavy, wet ground in a hurry.
 Tomatoes hate sitting in cold, soggy soil, and raised planting zones warm earlier in spring for Zone 3-5 gardeners who need every extra week.